 Doing this search on JA will pull up 268 diamonds (at the time of writing this), that ranges between $4100 & $7930.

-If we exclude the edge prices, we will get a reasonable range of $4400 & $6800 for 1 carat diamond.
+If we exclude the edge prices (diamonds with a bit over-priced or lower quality), we will get a reasonable range of $4400 & $6500 for 1 carat diamond.

 If you do the same search on Blue Nile, you will get 94 diamonds, ranging from $4010 to $8496!

-So as we see, you will be able to get a stunning 1 carat diamond for less that $5000!
+So as we see, you will be able to get a stunning 1 carat diamond for less than $5000!

 Remember that we’re talking about Round diamonds here only!